MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-models-phi-3-5-vision.md

 zone_pivot_groups: azure-ai-model-catalog-samples-chat
 ---

-# How to use Phi-3 chat model with vision with Azure Machine Learning
+# How to use Phi-3.5 chat model with vision with Azure Machine Learning

-In this article, you learn about Phi-3 chat model with vision and how to use them.
+In this article, you learn about Phi-3.5 chat model with vision and how to use them.
-The Phi-3 family of small language models (SLMs) is a collection of instruction-tuned generative text models.
+The Phi-3.5 small language models (SLMs) are a collection of instruction-tuned generative text models.

 [!INCLUDE [machine-learning-preview-generic-disclaimer](includes/machine-learning-preview-generic-disclaimer.md)]

 ::: zone pivot="programming-language-python"

-## Phi-3 chat model with vision
+## Phi-3.5 chat model with vision

-Phi-3 Vision is a lightweight, state-of-the-art, open multimodal model.
+Phi-3.5 Vision is a lightweight, state-of-the-art, open multimodal model.
 The model was built upon datasets that include synthetic data and filtered, publicly-available websites - with a focus on high-quality, reasoning-dense data, both on text and vision.
-The model belongs to the Phi-3 model family, and the multimodal version comes with 128K context length (in tokens) that it can support.
+The model belongs to the Phi-3 model family, and the multimodal version comes with 128K context length (in tokens)that it can support.
 The model underwent a rigorous enhancement process, incorporating both supervised fine-tuning and direct preference optimization, to ensure precise instruction adherence and robust safety measures.

 You can learn more about the models in their respective model card:

-* Phi-3-vision-128k-Instruct
+* Phi-3.5-vision-Instruct

 ## Prerequisites

-To use Phi-3 chat model with vision with Azure Machine Learning, you need the following prerequisites:
+To use Phi-3.5 chat model with vision with Azure Machine Learning, you need the following prerequisites:

 ### A model deployment

 **Deployment to a self-hosted managed compute**

-Phi-3 chat model with vision can be deployed to our self-hosted managed inference solution, which allows you to customize and control all the details about how the model is served.
+Phi-3.5 chat model with vision can be deployed to our self-hosted managed inference solution, which allows you to customize and control all the details about how the model is served.

 For deployment to a self-hosted managed compute, you must have enough quota in your subscription.
 If you don't have enough quota available, you can use our temporary quota access by selecting the option **I want to use shared quota and I acknowledge that this endpoint will be deleted in 168 hours.**